To enjoy the full Mail & Guardian online experience: please upgrade your browser

 White House officials signaled that Obama would seek to rally public support for the measures he puts forward, perhaps holding events around the country or relying on Organising for America, his still-operational US presidential campaign.

 For many Americans, gun ownership is a cherished right protected by the Second Amendment of the US Constitution.
-Others argue that the country's founders in the 18th century could never have envisioned the sort of high-powered assault weapons used in the Newtown attack.

 White House officials, seeking to avoid setting the US president up for failure, have emphasised that no single measure – even an assault weapons ban – would solve a scourge of gun violence across the country.